How to write a business plan

 Your financial plan consists of 4 parts.
 These are called sub-budgets:

-You will often also make a private budget.
+You will often also make a personal budget.
 This is how you find out if you earn enough to live on.

 Download a business plan example

 You know what parts of your business plan are indispensable.
-It is even easier if you can fill in an example business plan.
-Even if you do not know how to get started, an example business plan is useful.
-You can download such an example (in Dutch) from Qredits.
+It is even easier if you can fill in a business plan template.
+Even if you do not know how to get started, an example will help.
+You can download an example (in Dutch) from Qredits.
 Some freelancer/zzp organisations also offer business plan templates for free.